allure-framework/allure-python/allure-behave/examples/label.rst

         Scenario: Scenario marked with an author label Given noop

-Note, that neither the name nor the value of a label, added that way, cannot contain whitespaces.
+Note, that neither the name nor the value of a label, added that way, may contain a whitespace character.